Moduli of surfaces fibered in (log) Calabi-Yau pairs II: elliptic surfaces: Introduction

 \subsection{Outline of the paper}

-In Section~\S2 we summarize the results of \cite{ISZ25} that will be used throughout the paper.
+In Section~\S2, we summarize the results of \cite{ISZ25} that will be used throughout the paper.
 Section~\S3 analyzes the double covers of the components of KSBA-stable surface pairs fibered in log Calabi--Yau curves over a nodal base, and classifies the fibers over the nodes.
 We then combine these ingredients to describe the KSBA moduli stack of elliptic surfaces with an unmarked bisection.
-Finally, in Section~\S4 we use the results of \cite{ISZ25} to recover the descriptions of the KSBA moduli stacks of elliptic surfaces with a marked section obtained in \cite{AB_del_pezzo, inchiostro_elliptic, Bru15}.
+Section~\S4 systematically studies the hyperelliptic divisor in the moduli stack of polarized K3 surfaces and the corresponding moduli stack of lattice-polarized K3 surfaces, and proves Theorem~\ref{thm:compactification of moduli of HE K3}.
+Finally, in Section~\S5 we use the results of \cite{ISZ25} to recover the descriptions of the KSBA moduli stacks of elliptic surfaces with a marked section obtained in \cite{AB_del_pezzo, inchiostro_elliptic, Bru15}.